 I have been many years training in the Way of strategy, called Ni Ten Ichi Ryu, and now I think I will explain it in writing for the first time.
 It is now during the first ten days of the tenth month in the twentieth year of Kanei (1645).
-I have climbed mountain Iwato of Higo in Kyushu to pay homage to heaven, pray to Kwannon, [God(dess) of mercy in Buddhism.
-Slaegr] and kneel before Buddha.
-I am a warrior of Harima province, Shinmen Musashi No Kami Fujiwara No Genshin, age sixty years.
+I have climbed mountain Iwato of Higo in Kyushu to pay homage to heaven, pray to Kwannon, and kneel before Buddha.
+I am a warrior of Harima province, Shinmen Musashi No Kami Fujiwara No Geshin, age sixty years.